aws-samples/sample-aws-modernization-with-intel-opea/content/Module 3/Opensearch_intro/index.en.md

 ### Learn about OpenSearch's distributed system

-OpenSearch is a distributed database, that runs on a cluster of nodes.
+OpenSearch is a distributed database that runs on a cluster of nodes.
 The nodes in an OpenSearch cluster can take on various roles, and requests are routed based on the roles of the nodes.
 Nodes can have more than one role and act according to all of the roles assigned to them.
 Some important node roles are

 * Data: Nodes with the `data` role are the workers in the distributed system.
-They store data, and process requests, including indexing and search requests.
+They store data as well as process indexing and search requests.
 * Cluster manager: Nodes with the `master` role are  orchestrators of the cluster.
 They store and distribute the cluster state, and keep track of the nodes in the system.
 While nodes *can* have both `data` and `master` roles, it's a good idea to have different hardware for these different functions.
 * ML: Nodes with the `ml` role deploy and run OpenSearch's [ml-commons](https://github.com/opensearch-project/ml-commons) plugin, which can host ML models, including large language models.